skatejs/named-slots/README.md

-## Performance

-Obviously, performance is a concern when polyfilling anything and the past has shown Shadow DOM polyfills to be slow.
-Since we're not polyfilling everything, and don't ever aim to, we strive to keep an acceptable level of performance.

-We've written some simple perf tests to show overhead against native.
-These vary depending on the browser you run them, so if you're concerned about performance, it's best to run these yourself.
-You can do so by:

-1. Clone the repo
-2. `npm install`
-3. `gulp perf`

-For most purposes, the performance should be acceptable.
-That said, we're always looking at ways to imporove.

 ## Support

 The following lists are an exhaustive representation of what this polygap supports and why for the following interfaces: